Contributing Gear Editor

 Although some phones these days are waterproof, they often aren’t reliable for long periods of submersion.
 Luckily, there are some solid phone cases specifically made for in-water use that will keep your phone safe and allow you to capture all the action, track your activities, or keep in touch with friends and family while on the water.

 We tested a wide variety of waterproof phone cases, some intended for daily or casual use, and others intended for in-water photography, both at the surface, and down to the limits of scuba depth at 130 feet deep.
-To learn more about how all these waterproof phone cases stack up against one of an2other check out our Comparison Table.
+To learn more about how all these waterproof phone cases stack up against one of another check out our Comparison Table.
 If you’re wondering what to look for in a good waterproof phone case, scope our Buyer’s Guide.

 What Are the Best Waterproof Phone Cases?

-Best for Everyday Use: LifeProof FRE
+Best Waterproof Phone Case for Everyday Use: LifeProof FRĒ

 Joto Waterproof Phone Pouch

-Best for Photography:
+Best Waterproof Phone Case for Surf Photography: AxisGo

-Easiest to Use: ProShot Touch
+Easiest to Use Waterproof Phone Case: ProShot Touch

-Best For Diving:
+Best Waterproof Phone Case For Diving:

 SeaLife SportDiver